Cisco Communications

 Sounds like in the later part of 2010 look for consumer telepresence from Cisco

-Cisco’s enterprise telepresence requires 14 mbps up and down
+Cisco’s enterprise telepresence requires 14 Mbps up and down

 Leave a Reply